 main() method that starts Spring Boot.
 IntelliJ automatically detects that you have a class with a

-main() method and displays it in the run configurations dropdown.
+main() method and displays it in the run configurations drop-down.

-To start your application:
+To start your application open

 Application.java and click the play button next to the code line containing the

-main() method, it shows up in the run configurations dropdown in the main toolbar.
+main() method, it will appear in the run configurations drop-down in the main toolbar (see screenshot).
 On subsequent runs, you can run the application from there.

-You can configure IntelliJ to automatically resolve imports for Java classes.
+You can configure IntelliJ to resolve automatically imports for Java classes.
 This makes it easier to copy code from this tutorial into your IDE.

-Open the Preferences/Settings window and navigate to Editor > General > Auto Import.
+To enable auto import in IntelliJ, open the Preferences/Settings window and navigate to Editor → General → Auto Import.

-If you don’t use Swing, AWT, or JavaFX in other projects, add the following packages to the Exclude from import and completion list to help IntelliJ select the correct classes automatically.
+If you don’t use Swing, AWT, or JavaFX in other projects, add the following packages to the Exclude from import and completion list to help IntelliJ select the correct classes automatically: